laruss/react-textgame/README.md

 ### `./src/Story/settings.js`
-Project settings.Here you can change start passage and name of the project.
+Project settings.
+Here you can change start passage and name of the project.
+Also there is "debug" variable.
+If you need to debug project and variables.

+If `true` variables and current passage won't be saved and will be changed to default after reloading the page

+If `false` variables will be stored and passages will be changed.

 _Please do not change initial object, you can add your key and values there, if you want_